Gel Blaster FAQ’s

 A. Gel Blasters are legal throughout most of Australia.
 Customers are advised to consult local state laws regarding Gel Blasters.

-At the time of writing this, restriction to own or use Gel Blasters exists in New South Wales, Victoria and Tasmania.
+At the time of writing this, restriction to own or use Gel Blasters exists in New South Wales, Victoria, South Australia and Tasmania.

-ACT, QLD, NT, WA and SA, have no restrictions on owning, using or possessing a Gel Blaster toy gun.
+ACT, QLD, NT and WA have no/ limited restrictions on owning, using or possessing a Gel Blaster toy gun.
+Please remember to use your Gel Blaster responsibly.

 Q. Do I need a license to get a Gel Blaster?